August 29, 2014

 District Attorney Johnson Britt, we believe appropriately, has surrendered to the new facts, essentially saying he will not contest what the DNA suggests.
 So Judge Douglas Sasser presumably will hear only from a defense well-positioned to at least introduce reasonable doubt, which would make new trials difficult if Britt decides to prosecute.

 We don’t know what Sasser and perhaps Britt will decide, but justice delayed is justice denied.
-It was long ago too late for McCollom and Brown.
+It was long ago too late for McCollum and Brown.